GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 > **Model**: mathematical or statistical representation of a system or phenomenon (cell, ecosystem, solar system, etc).

-> **Simulation**: Using a mathematical or statistical model to generate data about the system.
+> **Simulation**: Data about the system generated using a mathematical or statistical model.

 Modelling and simulations are very powerful tools.
 In particular, they allow us to:

--   explain experimental data, through model fitting and estimation of parameters;
+-   explain experimental data, through model fitting and refinement;

+-   test hypotheses:
--   test hypotheses without going through expensive and time-consuming experiments.
+  - without going through expensive and time-consuming experiments.
 For example, with a model of gene expression in a cell, we can predict the impact of deleting a gene, without going through all the steps necessary to genetically modify a cell in the lab and then record the expression of its genes;

--   test scenarios that wouldn't be ethical or even feasible to test in real life (e.g. testing the impact of a drug on human embryo development, understanding the merger of two galaxies);
+  -   that wouldn't be ethical or even feasible to test in real life: e.g. testing the impact of a drug on human embryo development, understanding the merger of two galaxies;

--   make predictions about new interventions/scenarios (e.g. what would be the consequences of new mutation in a crop, or the impact of different prevention policies on the spreading of a pandemic...);
+-   make predictions about new interventions/scenarios: e.g. what would be the consequences of new mutation in a crop, or the impact of different prevention policies on the spreading of a pandemic...;

 -   communicate knowledge: e.g. simulations can be use to generate an animation of the formation of a star.